Ashridge is the Enchanted Forest in Maleficent

 Ashridge becomes an enchanted forest

-With a little help from computer wizardry and a generous helping of mischievous pixies and magical faery folk, Ashridge has been transformed into a bewitching landscape which can be experienced on the big screen from Wednesday 28 May.
+With a little help from computer wizardry and a generous helping of mischievous pixies and magical faery folk, Ashridge was transformed into a bewitching landscape.